Iterative observer for boundary estimation for elliptic equations: Abstract

-\abstractname{: We design and prove the convergence of an iterative observer for the boundary estimation problem for an elliptic equation namely Cauchy problem for Laplace equation.
-The Laplace equation is formulated as a first order system of equations in one of the space variables with state operator matrix $\mathcal{A}$ that maps from $D(\mathcal{A})$ to $X$, where $D(\mathcal{A})$ and $X$ are infinite-dimensional Sobolev spaces.
-The convergence of proposed iterative observer is established using semigroup theory and the concept of observability for infinite dimensional systems.
-We prove that $\mathcal{A}$ generates a strongly continuous semigroup $\mathbb{T}$ on a proper dense subspace of $X$.
-We also show that for a given particular boundary observation operator $\mathcal{C}$, pair $(\mathcal{C}, \mathcal{A})$ is final state and exact observable.
-Further a theorem is provided to prove a bi-implication between exact observability and existence of observer gain.
-Numerical simulations are provided toward the end to show efficiency of the algorithm. }
+In this paper we propose the design of an iterative observer using space as a time-like variable and prove its convergence.
+The iterative observer algorithm solves boundary estimation problem for a steady-state elliptic equation system namely Cauchy problem for Laplace equation.
+The Laplace equation is formulated as a first order state space-like system in one of the space variables and an iterative observer is developed that sweeps over the whole domain to recover the unknown data on the boundary.
+State operator matrix is proved to generate strongly continuous semigroup under certain conditions and the system is shown to be observable.
+Convergence results of proposed algorithm are established using semigroup theory and concepts of observability for distributed parameter systems.
+The algorithm is implemented using finite difference discretization schemes and numerical implementation is detailed.
+Further, the simulation results are presented towards the end to show efficiency of the algorithm.